Textbook/Part 2/Chapter 5

 • Contralateral popliteal artery:

-• Abdominal aorta (AAA screening):
+• Abdominal aorta (abdominal aortic aneurysm (AAA) screening):

 • Femoral aneurysms (common femoral / superficial femoral):